Facts and Statistics

 Domestic abuse feels incredibly isolating, but the numbers tell a different story: you are not alone.

-Fact: On average, 2 women a week are killed by a current or former partner in England and Wales.
+Fact: On average, one woman is killed by an abusive partner or ex every five days in England and Wales.

 If you are afraid of your partner, Refuge is here to help you.
 Always call 999 in an emergency.